facebook/react/docs/docs/addons-immutability-helpers.md

 ---
 id: update
 title: Immutability Helpers
-permalink: docs-old/update.html
+layout: docs
-prev: create-fragment.html
+category: Add-Ons
-next: pure-render-mixin.html
+permalink: docs/update.html
 ---

 React lets you use whatever style of data management you want, including mutation.
-However, if you can use immutable data in performance-critical parts of your application it's easy to implement a fast `shouldComponentUpdate()` method to significantly speed up your app.
+However, if you can use immutable data in performance-critical parts of your application it's easy to implement a fast [`shouldComponentUpdate()`](/react/docs/react-component.html#shouldcomponentupdate) method to significantly speed up your app.

 Dealing with immutable data in JavaScript is more difficult than in languages designed for it, like [Clojure](http://clojure.org/).
 However, we've provided a simple immutability helper, `update()`, that makes dealing with this type of data much easier, *without* fundamentally changing how your data is represented.
 You can also take a look at Facebook's [Immutable-js](https://facebook.github.io/immutable-js/docs/) and the [Advanced Performance](/react/docs/advanced-performance.html) section for more detail on Immutable-js.

-## The main idea
+## The Main Idea

 If you mutate data like this: